-- Before the MRI scan, you may be asked not to eat or drink for a few hours.
+Before an MRI scan, you may be asked not to eat or drink for a few hours.
 You may also be given an injection of dye to highlight the organs in your body.

 Endoscopic scans can show blockages or inflammation in the common bile duct, stomach and duodenum.
 They are done using an endoscope, which is a thin, flexible tube with a light and a camera that is passed down your throat into your digestive system.
 This is also called an endoscopy.
 It will usually be performed by a specialist called a gastroenterologist.

-- Before an endoscopy, you will be asked not to eat or drink for several hours.
+You will be asked not to eat or drink for several hours before an endoscopy.
 The doctor will give you a sedative so you are as relaxed and comfortable as possible.
 Because of the sedative, you shouldn’t drive or operate machinery until the next day.

 There are two main types of endoscopic scans:

-ERCP – The endoscopic scan known as an ERCP (endoscopic retrograde cholangiopancreatography) − This test performs an x-ray of the pancreatic bile duct and/or pancreatic duct.
-The doctor uses the endoscope to guide a catheter into the bile duct, where a small amount of dye is inserted.
+ERCP – The endoscopic scan known as an ERCP (endoscopic retrograde cholangiopancreatography) performs an x-ray of the common bile duct and/or pancreatic duct.
+The doctor uses the endoscope to guide a catheter into the bile duct and insert a small amount of dye.
 The x-ray images show blockages or narrowing that might be caused by cancer.
-ERCP may also be used to put a thin plastic or metal tube (stent) into the duct.
+ERCP may also be used to put a thin plastic or metal tube (stent) into the duct to keep it open.

-- A laparoscopy is performed with an instrument called a laparoscope, which is a long tube with a light and camera attached.
+This procedure is performed with an instrument called a laparoscope, which is a long tube with a light and camera attached.
 It is done under general anaesthetic, so you will be asked not to eat or drink for six hours beforehand.

-- A general anaesthetic is given and a small cut will be made near your belly button through which the laparoscope will be guided inside your body through a tube.
-The doctor can insert other instruments through other small cuts (about 0.5–1cm each) to take the biopsy.
+The doctor will guide the laparoscope through a small cut near your belly button.
+The doctor can insert other instruments through other small cuts to take the biopsy.